 And can be a big plus for house-proud owners!

 4. Doodles Can Be More Allergy-Friendly

-The claim that Doodles are ‘hypoallergenic’ is not true, despite what many breeders claim the contrary!
+The claim that Doodle dogs are ‘hypoallergenic’ is not true.
+Despite what many breeders claim the contrary!

 The myth comes from the assumption that a dog’s fur or hair is what causes allergies.